-- S.D.011 Driveway Access to Properties Fronting Unkerbed Roads - S.D.013 Footpath and Cycleway Details - S.D.017 Driveway Access to Properties Fronting Roads With Kerb and Gutter Notes:
+- S.D.011 Driveway Access to Properties Fronting Un-Kerbed Roads - S.D.013 Footpath and Cycleway Details - S.D.017 Driveway Access to Properties Fronting Roads With Kerb and Gutter

-Domestic A driveway gradient of 1:6 is currently considered to provide suitable access to a level carparking space, carport or garage.
-Council may be prepared to accept a steeper gradient of 1:4 for houses situated on very steep grades.
-However, if the driveway is to be used for carparking, a gradient no more than 1:10 is most appropriate.
+Applicant's Drawings

-Max driveway gradient 1:20 of (5%) from property line for the first 6m.
-Non Domestic Note that Council will not approve driveways with ramps extending into the road reserve footpath zone unless special circumstances can be demonstrated. (e.g. the footpath is already permanently untrafficable for pedestrians.) \ Transition curves extending 0.8 metres each side of the road boundary are required between steep and level grades to enable vehicles to maintain underbody clearances.
-These shorten the potential length of maximum gradient available.
-Designers should check clearances with a vehicle template for Australian family sedan.
-Transition curves are required when changes in grade exceed 12.5% algebraically (1:8) (eg 1:4 to 2.5% $\Rightarrow$ + 25% - 2.5% = 22.5% therefore transition required).
-Refer to the Standard Drawings SD017 and SD011, which are available on Council's website - www.tweed.nsw.gov.au.
-6.2 Applicant's Drawings The applicant is to prepare and submit the following drawings with their applications: - AThree (3) copyies of a site plan of the property and adjacent section of public road, drawn to a scale of 1:200 showing - (a) The location and widths of the proposed driveway or modifications from the garage/carpark to the kerb and gutter/edge of bitumen; (b) Proposed restoration of existing surfaces or services that are likely to be damaged; (c) Proposed construction or modification, including levels, of kerb and gutter or footpath paving on a public road. - Three (3) copies of a longitudinal section from the garage/carport/parking area to the kerb and gutter for edge of sealed roadbitumen showing the natural surface levels and the proposed finished driveway levels drawn to a scale of 1:50. - On steeper slopes, 3 copies of a cross section showing natural surface and finished levels plus any proposed retaining walls to a scale of 1:50 - Work safety plan 6.3 Traffic and Pedestrian Safety Management Workplace Health & Safety Occupation Health & Safety, Workcover and Australian Standards require that all work sites be made safe and accessible for pedestrians and, traffic workers.
-In respect of all construction work the contractor or person constructing the access must provide and maintain proper fencing, guarding, lighting and care of all works and temporary footways, guards and fences as required for the accommodation and protection of pedestrians, motorists and the public.
+The applicant is to prepare and submit the following drawings with their applications:

+- A site plan of the property and adjacent section of public road, drawn to a scale of 1:200 showing:- (a) The location and widths of the proposed driveway or modifications from the garage/carpark to the kerb and gutter/edge of bitumen; (b) Proposed restoration of existing surfaces or services; (c) Proposed construction or modification, including levels, of kerb and gutter or footpath paving on a public road. - A longitudinal section from the garage/carport/parking area to the kerb and gutter or edge of sealed road showing the natural surface levels and the proposed finished driveway levels drawn to a scale of 1:50. - On steeper slopes, a cross section showing natural surface and finished levels plus any proposed retaining walls to a scale of 1:50 - Work safety plan

+Traffic and pedestrian safety management

+Workplace Health & Safety, Workcover and Australian Standards require that all work sites be made safe and accessible for pedestrians and traffic workers.

+In respect of all construction work the contractor or person constructing the access must provide and maintain proper fencing, guarding, lighting and temporary footways as required for the accommodation and protection of pedestrians, motorists and the public.
 The signs, lights, barriers and fences are to be in accordance with A.S.
 1742 (Traffic Control Devices).
 The contractor or property owner shall be adequately insured against Public Risk Liability and shall be responsible for any claims arising from these works.

+Work safety plan

-6.3.1 Work Safety Plan The following drawings provide examples of traffic and pedestrian controls at driveway construction sites.
-They are not applicable to all sites and therefore all sites must be considered individually and varied as appropriate to produce a site specific Work Safety Plan.
+The following drawings provide examples of traffic and pedestrian controls at driveway construction sites.
+They are not applicable to all sites and therefore all sites must be considered individually and varied as appropriate to produce a site-specific Work Safety Plan.

+SAMPLE ONLY...

 DRIVEWAY CONSTRUCTION

+TWEED

-TWEED SHIRE COUNCIL
+SHIRE COUNCIL

 Traffic Control at Work Sites

+TCP 61d

+Approved: Date: Rev. /

+tcp 108a21d.cdr

+MAINTENANCE ACTIVITIES

+TWEED

+SHIRE COUNCIL

+Traffic Control at Work Sites

+TCP 108a

-TCP 61d Approved: \\\\ Date: \\\ Rev. A
+Approved: Date: Rev. A